FailAcademy/learning/web-dev-foundation/_slides/week-02/02-css-layout-slides.md

 <article>...</article>
 ```

-The `<article>` element is used to identify a single, **self-contained** chunk of content such as a blog post, news article, or perhaps even and entire online book.
+The `<article>` element is used to identify a single, **self-contained** chunk of content such as a blog post, news article, or perhaps even an entire online book.

-The key to knowing whether to use an `<article>` element is to ask yourself "if I cut this content out and pasted somewhere else, would that content make sense on its own?"
+The key to knowing whether to use an `<article>` element is to ask yourself "if I cut this content out and pasted it somewhere else, would that content make sense on its own?"

 ---